 The penalties for a first-offense DUI used to be less extreme, but all DUI offenses have been treated more harshly throughout the country in recent years.
 DUI convictions bring in a lot of money for the city and are also a popular topic for politicians.

-The sentence for a first-time DUI are steep, and they increase with each subsequent offense.
+The sentence for a first-time DUI is steep, and they increase with each subsequent offense.
 Here’s what you can expect in potential penalties with each level of DUI arrest.

 First-Time DUI Conviction Penalties